On the chromatic number of a random hypergraph: Optimisation

 We now consider maximising the function $F$ in \eqref{moment:eqn003}, and develop conditions under which this function has a unique maximum at $\vecJ_0$.
 In doing so, we will determine suitable constants $c_{r,k}$ and prove that Lemma~\ref{moment:lem002} holds.
 This will complete the proof of Theorem~\ref{thm:chrom001}.

 Our initial goal will be to reduce the maximisation of $F$ to a univariate optimisation problem.
-This reduction is performed in several stages, which are presented in Section~\ref{sec:reduction}.
-We analyse the univariate problem in Sections~\ref{sec:min eta}--\ref{sec:general}.
-Finally we consider a simplified asymptotic treatment of the univariate optimisation problem in Section~\ref{sec:asymptotics}.
+This reduction is performed in several stages, presented in Sections~\ref{sec:subproblem}--\ref{sec:varyrho}.
+We analyse the resulting univariate problem in Sections~\ref{sec:min eta}--\ref{sec:general}.
+For more detail on our optimisation strategy, see Section~\ref{s:strategy}.
+Finally, we consider a simplified asymptotic treatment of the univariate optimisation problem in Section~\ref{sec:asymptotics}.

 As is common when working with convex functions, we define $x\ln x = +\infty$ for all $x < 0$.